Investing in cryptocurrencies in Australia — what you need to know?

-Another issue that he thinks can be done better, is the accessibility to lesser known coins, “it is extremely difficult to access altcoins from popular projects such as IOTA, Cardano, Tron, and Stellar.”
+Another issue that can be done better is the accessibility to lesser known coins, “it is extremely difficult to access altcoins from popular projects such as IOTA, Cardano, Tron, and Stellar.”

-Engineers by profession, Yao and Patel, plan to offer an Australian cryptocurrency exchange that supports customers’ needs and counteracts these issues.
-They have spent the last 8 months building AUSFINEX which is boasting to be Australia’s largest cryptocurrency exchange when it launches in July 2018.
+Ausfinex plans to offer an Australian cryptocurrency exchange that supports customers’ needs and counteracts these issues.
+AUSFINEX is boasting to be Australia’s largest cryptocurrency exchange when it launches in 2019.

 Australian regulations and obligations for digital currency exchange providers